Vidal Brujan Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Royals pitching staff ranks 20th in MLB.

-- The Royals have a 5.11 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.10).

-- The Royals rank 19th in baseball in home runs surrendered (87 total, 1.2 per game).
+- Royals pitchers combine to allow 88 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Cuas gets the call to start for the Royals, his first this season.
+- Greinke (1-7) gets the starting nod for the Royals in his 16th start of the season.
+He has a 4.34 ERA in 76 2/3 innings pitched, with 58 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.